How to Set Up a Limited Liability Company in Indonesia

 Foreign investors who want to operate a local limited liability company (PT PDMN) should understand that this can carry legal uncertainties as a PT PDMN can only be owned by Indonesian citizens.

 According to Article 33 of the Investment Law of 2007, foreign investors are prohibited from making an agreement that states the share/ joint ownership in a company is on behalf of another party.
 Also known as a ‘nominee agreement’, foreign investors have used such arrangements to avoid regulations and requirements that apply to them.

 This carries inherent risks as the local shareholders will have full control of the business and the foreign investors’ rights will not be recognized by the law.

 Foreign investors who cannot afford to establish a PT PMA can engage in joint ventures or partnerships with domestic firms.
 This will also enable investors to enter industries that are restrictive for foreign ownership without having to face the legal ramifications.

-This article was originally published on September 19, 2018, and was updated on January 7, 2020.
+This article was originally published on September 19, 2018, and was updated on August 10, 2021.